JeroenTUDelft/JeroenTUDelft.github.io/webpages/planning.md

 Figure 7 : Table relation between functions

-From this table we were able to construct the REL-Chart wich represents the adjency between the functions.
+From this table we were able to construct the REL-Chart wich represents the adjecency between the functions.
 This means that if the relation between the function is important they should be placed close to each other.
-As an example : the elderly units are not to be placed close to the stundent-units because of the noise.
+As an example : the elderly units are not to be placed close to the student-units because of the noise.
 However, they would like to live closer to an elevator so they don't have to walk a great distance to leave the building.
 The distribution of relations is displayed in the legenda next to the figure.

 ## REL-Chart
 ![image](https://github.com/user-attachments/assets/5d33f809-3194-43ed-8c41-a61a236a0b3d)